Integrative Reflexology® is more than a technique, it is an experience!

 Kidney stones have been reported to pass with the stimulation of the kidney reflexes.

 Many clients report they are as relaxed as if they had a full body massage.

 Integrative Reflexology® Spa Certification 16CE

-This is Claire Marie Miller's Spa Certification course in Integrative Reflexology® offerred on-site at your spa to train your massage team.
+This is Claire Marie Miller's Spa certification course in Integrative Reflexology® offered on-site at your spa to train your massage team.
 The course includes basic techniques for the foot, and hand reflexology.